d201-c317/json-dicer2/README.md

 -e, --entries <n>  How Many Entries in a single file?
 -p, --pretty       Pretty Formatted JSON in the outputs -m, --metadata     Generate an metadata JSON
+-f, --filter       Filter Words that not matching Regex (Source: alphabets)
 ```
 ### License
 GPLv3